 - Proxy and caching capabilities

-As you may notice, some features are very similar to HTTP even if Constrained Application Protocol must not be considered a compressed HTTP protocol because it is specifically designed for IoT and in more details for M2M so it is very optimized for this task.
+As you may notice, some features are very similar to HTTP.
+Although these similarities, CoAP must not be considered a compressed HTTP protocol because it is specifically designed for IoT.
+Therefore, it optimizes the M2M data exchange.

-From the abstraction protocol layer, this protocol can be represented as:
+From the abstraction protocol layer, it is possible to represent this protocol as:

 CoAP supports four different message types: